codecentric/helm-charts/charts/keycloak/README.md

 * Environment variables for the Postresql dependency are set automatically if enabled.
   Otherwise, no environment variables are set by default.
 * Optionally enables creating RBAC resources with configurable rule (e. g. for KUBE_PING)
+* PostgreSQL chart dependency is updated to 9.1.1

 ### From chart versions < 8.0.0